Computing

 From 2013 I became increasingly involved in producing digital newsletters using LyX and paper newsheets using Scribus.
 For manipulating and resizing the images in newsletters and on websites, apart from Xfig, I use digiKam and GIMP.

-Another exploration has been into the LXQt desktop about which you can read in Adventures with LXQt.
 To mark the fortieth anniversary of the release of VisiCalc in 1979, I put together Forty years of spreadsheets.

 In 2014 I decided to do the Linux Foundation’s Introduction to Linux course to build on the rather random knowledge I had gained by experience and followed this up in 2020–21 with the Essentials of Linux System Administration.